Episode #15: Ballscrew Actuators vs Belt Pulleys vs Linear Motors

 Back in Episode 6, I explained to you the different types of linear mechanics.
 This included ballscrews, belt & pulleys, linear motors and even rack & pinion.
 I get the question all the time: which linear mechanics do I use?
 That could be a short conversation or a long one, depending upon the application.

 In just a moment, I’m going to give you a quick overview of a good, better, best approach between the first three of those.
-First, I'm going to have Michael Reynaud give you some visual explanations of a couple differences of the HMR series
+First, I'm going to have Michael Reynaud give you some visual explanations of a couple differences of the HMR series.

 The HMR Series can come as a belt-driven actuator or a screw-driven actuator.
 We know these are belts based on how the motor is mounted to the actuator itself.
 If this actuator was a screw-driven actuator, the motor will be mounted in-line with the axis of motion.
 It would be right off the end or it would have a wrap around in parallel with the axis of motion.